Legal Nurse Consultant

-What Is a Legal Nurse Consultant?
+What is a Legal Nurse Consultant?

 A legal nurse consultant is a nurse who works as an expert on cases involving medical issues.
 This can be in court or with insurance companies, healthcare providers, and other agencies.
 Legal nurse consultants are valuable in that they bring clinical experience, medical education, and a scientific background to the legal arena, assisting attorneys in the litigation process.

-Becoming a Legal Nurse Consultant
+How to Become a Legal Nurse Consultant

 Those seeking a career in legal nurse consulting should have experience in the medical field and knowledge of pathophysiology, pharmacology, and current standards of care for various disease processes.
 They also should value patient advocacy and patient rights.
 Interest in, and knowledge of the legal field is encouraged.

-What Are the Education Requirements?
+What Are the Schooling Requirements?

 Those interested in the field of legal nurse consulting should first pursue a nursing degree through a two- or four-year university.
 Obtaining an associate's degree (ADN) or bachelor's degree (BSN) in nursing is required.